Mecca Bingo

-Mecca Bingo (formerly called Top Rank) is a British operator of bingo clubs, with 76 locations throughout the country.
+Mecca Bingo (formerly called Top Rank) is a British operator of bingo clubs, with over 70 locations throughout the country.
 Mecca Bingo is owned by the Rank Group, which operates bingos, casinos and online gambling in Belgium, Spain and Britain.
 The Rank Group also own Grosvenor Casinos and Enracha.
 Mecca Bingo was established in 1961, and its headquarters are in Maidenhead.
-An extension of the Mecca Bingo brand includes meccabingo.com and a number of mobile apps.
-Mecca Bingo is the largest National Bingo Game operator in Britain.
+An extension of the Mecca Bingo brand includes meccabingo.com and a number of online game stations.